wewoor/cup/README.md

 ### run by custom configration
-you can write a configration file which name is `config.cup.json`, and this file is located in you project root path. when you run the below command, this file will be readed by cup, and the server by your configration.
+you can write a configration file which name is `config.cup.json`, and this file is located in you project root path. when you run the below command, this file will be readed by cup, and the server will be run by your configration.

 ```bash
 $ cup run -c